-- The club's Committee and Chair have overall accountability for this Policy and Reporting Procedure, for being the strategic lead on diversity and inclusion and for ensuring compliance with the relevant legislation (see Appendix for details). - The club's chair, Sally Stewart, and Welfare Officer, Ross Cowe, have overall responsibility for implementation of the policy. - The Chair and Welfare Officer of the club are responsible for updating this Policy and Reporting Procedure in line with legislative and organisational developments; and develop a strategic and proactive approach to diversity and inclusion and respond to discrimination concerns. - The Balerno Lawn Tennis Club's Welfare Officer, Ross Cowe, is responsible for supporting the club to identify where diversity and inclusion support is required; to implement safe and inclusive procedures; promote diversity and inclusion principles, including the Safeguarding and Reporting Procedure, to all the venues they manage, programmes, events and individuals including players, parents and carers.
+- The club's Committee and Chair have overall accountability for this policy and reporting procedure, for being the strategic lead on diversity and inclusion and for ensuring compliance with the relevant legislation. - The club's chair David Gullick and Safeguarding and Wellbeing representative Nicola Rowlands have overall responsibility for implementation of the policy. - The Chair and Safeguarding and Wellbeing representative of the club are responsible for updating this policy and reporting procedure in line with legislative and organisational

-- All staff, consultants, coaches, officials and volunteers involved in tennis are responsible for raising diversity and inclusion concerns with the club's Welfare Officer to start with; then the Safe and Inclusive Tennis team if applicable, as outlined in the Reporting Procedure. - Players, parents and guardians are responsible for upholding the Code of Conduct and Reporting Procedure. - The Balerno Lawn Tennis Club is committed to: - formally adopt this policy, - take steps to ensure that our committee, members, participants and volunteers behave in accordance with the policy, including where appropriate taking disciplinary action under our constitution; - ensure that access to membership as well as access to participation is open and inclusive; - publish accurate information about the location and accessibility of our facilities; and - support measures and initiatives that British Tennis may institute or take part in to advance the aims of this policy as part of our commitment to our LTA membership.
+- developments; and for developing a strategic and proactive approach to diversity and inclusion and responding to discrimination concerns. - Cwmbran Tennis Club's Safeguarding and Wellbeing representative, Nicola Rowlands is responsible for supporting the club to identify where diversity and inclusion support is required; to implement safe and inclusive procedures; promote diversity and inclusion principles, including the Safeguarding and Reporting Procedure, to all the venues they manage, programmes, events and individuals including players, parents and carers. - All staff, consultants, coaches, officials and volunteers involved in tennis are responsible for raising diversity and inclusion concerns with the club's Welfare Officer to start with; then the Safe and Inclusive Tennis team if applicable, as outlined in the Reporting Procedure. - Players, parents and guardians are responsible for upholding the Code of Conduct and Reporting Procedure. - The Cwmbran Tennis Club committee are committed to: - o Formally adopt this policy - Take steps to ensure that our committee, members, participants and volunteers behave in accordance with the policy, including where appropriate taking disciplinary action under our constitution - Ensure that access to membership as well as access to participation is open and inclusive - Publishing accurate information about the location and accessibility of our facilities - Support measures and initiatives that British Tennis may institute or take part in to advance the aims of this policy as part of our commitment to our LTA membership.

-Where there is a diversity and inclusion concern/disclosure:

-• The individual who is told about, hears, or is made aware of the concern/disclosure is responsible for following the Concern Reporting Procedure above
+Where there is a diversity and inclusion concern/disclosure the individual who is told about, hears, or is made aware of the concern/disclosure is responsible for following the Concern Reporting Procedure above.

-• Breaches of the Diversity and Inclusion Policy, Standards, Code of Conduct and Reporting Procedure
+Breaches of the Diversity and Inclusion Policy, Standards, Code of Conduct and Reporting Procedure

-Where there are concerns that diversity and inclusion good practice has not been followed, all staff are encouraged to follow your club's whistleblowing policy; consultants, coaches, officials, volunteers and players are encouraged to:
+Where there are concerns that diversity and inclusion good practice has not been followed, all members are encouraged to follow the club's whistle blowing policy.
+If someone comes to a member with a concern around discrimination they are encouraged to: